tc39/proposal-smart-pipelines/readme.md

 </table>

 ## Additional Feature UP
-The first Additional Feature adds a “headless” tacit unary form of the pipeline operator.
+The first Additional Feature adds a “headless” tacit prefix form of the pipeline operator.
 The tacit, default head is the topic reference `#` itself, which must be resolvable within the outer lexical environment.
 This may occur within `if` statements, `try` statements, and eventually [`do` expressions][].